-- 1. If tank pressures rise above the relief set-point the valve should relieve enough pressure to lower tank pressures to or below the set-point and then reset to close. - 2.
-If tank pressures are above a relief valve set-point and the relief valve is not releasing pressure, the valve needs replaced. - 3.
-Tank pressures can be raised to test valve set-points by attaching a high pressure nitrogen gas bottle to the tank liquid port and raising the pressure to the valve set-point to test for release.
-To prevent having to use a large volume of nitrogen it is advised to perform this test with a 1⁄2 to 3⁄4 tank of liquid.
+- 1. If tank pressures rise above the relief set-point the valve should relieve enough pressure to lower the tank pressures to the relief valve opening set point or below the set-point, then it should reset to closed. - 2.
+If tank pressures are above a relief valve set-point and the relief valve is not releasing pressure, the valve needs replaced immediately.
+The tank and its relief valve system must be inspected and repaired per VT-0035. - 3.
+Tank pressures can be raised to test relief valve set-points by attaching a high pressure natural gas bottle to the tank vent port and raising the pressure to the primary relief valve set-point to test the opening pressure.
+To prevent having to use a large volume of natural gas it is advised to perform this test with at least 1/2 to 3/4 tank of liquid.
 Refer to VT-0035 - 4.
 A general guideline is to replace both relief valves if one is bad.
-They are both about the same age and a faulty valve may expose the other to undue pressures.
+They are usually both about the same age and a faulty valve may expose the other relief valve to undue pressures.

-NOTE: Over pressurization is a dangerous situation, and any tank with pressure that has been in excess of Secondary Relief Valve should be removed from service immediately.
-Contact Technical Service for assistance after removing tank from service.
+NOTE: Over pressurization is a dangerous situation, any tank with pressure that has been in excess of the Secondary Relief Valve should be removed from service immediately.
+Contact the Chart Technical Service Department for assistance after removing the tank from service.

 Soft Vacuum - Soft vacuum issues will allow heat to enter the tank at a higher than designed rate.
-This heat will cause the liquid to boil more rapidly causing the pressure to rise.
+This heat will cause the liquid to boil more rapidly, causing the pressure to rise.
 Soft vacuum issues can cause leaking relief valve problems.
 High tank pressure does not necessarily equal soft vacuum.
-Proper diagnosis is important as an incorrect diagnosis could involve costly unnecessary shipping, downtime, and repairs.
+Proper diagnosis is important, as an incorrect diagnosis could involve costly unnecessary shipping, downtime, and repairs.
 Visual/Touch & Pressure testing are needed to properly diagnose vacuum issues.

 Visual/Touch Testing - Tanks with a vacuum issue will likely have visible sweating and/or frost on the exterior of the tank.
-Frost and/or sweating inside of a dented area may not mean an issue with the vacuum of the tank.
-Although, a dent with sweating and/or frost present may need to be accessed for needed repairs (contact Chart LNG technical services).
-Some small frost spots on the non-plumbing end of the tank are considered normal due to mounting brackets welded in between the internal and external tanks.
+Frost and/or sweating inside of a dented area may not mean an issue with the vacuum of the tank, but it may need to be assessed for needed repairs (contact Chart LNG technical services).

 After visual inspection a touch inspection will be needed.
-After several hours of non-use, use the palm of a bare hand to first touch the outer shell of the tank, then touch the shroud with same hand.
+After several hours of the truck being parked, use the palm of a bare hand to first touch the outer shell of the tank, then touch the shroud with same hand.
 The temperatures should be very close.
 If the shell of the tank is noticeably colder, a vacuum issue may exist.